Medication Search - Ogen

 Children: The safety and effectiveness of this medication have not been established for use by children.

-What other drugs could interact with the Ogen medication?
+What other drugs could interact with Ogen?

 There may be an interaction between estropipate and any of the following: